 Jesus had so much to say about money and what we do with it.
 How we handle the resources God puts in our hands is a deep heart issue.
 It speaks of how much we trust him, how much we are on board with his plans.
 We at NCF live and work in a world of generous people.
 Indeed, if we are doing our jobs well, we are facilitating a movement of generosity, a movement of which you are – or hopefully will become – a part.

-In light of this, we’d like to share with you some concepts with you that we find in the Bible about God and money and our role in stewarding it for his glory.
+In light of this, we’d like to share some concepts with you that we find in the Bible about God and money and our role in stewarding it for his glory.

 The Bible says the earth is the Lord’s and everything in it, even the people who live there.
 As Founder and Creator of the heavens and the earth and all that is in them, God holds the rights to all of it.
 That includes even us – our bodies, our minds, and our lives (Job 12:10; 1 Corinthians 4:7, 6:19).
 C. S. Lewis said, “Every faculty you have, your power of thinking or of moving your limbs from moment to moment, is given you by God.”

 If you devoted every moment of your whole life exclusively to his service, you could not give him anything that was not in a sense his own already.
 Any wealth, power, or strength we have originated with God.
 Any gift or talent we have – the same is true (James 1:17; 1 Corinthians 12:1–11).
 Even our ability to give generously comes from God (Deuteronomy 8:18; 2 Corinthians 9:10–11).
 Everything we have and everything else that exists is all his … read the full story